 Typically used for feeds with medium to high solids content and viscosity.
 Its multipass design for high velocity in the pipes leads to high turbulences inside the tubes which minimizes fouling tendencies.
 Consequently it has the longest operation periods between cleaning cycles.

-As an engineering company without inhouse fabrication we can independently select the best type of evaporator procured within our global supplier network.
+As an engineering company without inhouse fabrication we can independently select the best type of evaporator available within our global supplier network.

 Our services for evaporation plants include the process design, detail engineering or review of client’s detail engineering, the supply of equipment or procurement assistance, automation including field instruments and hard- and software of DCS as well as on-site supervision.
 Alternatively the complete unit can be provided within an EPC solution.